HMS Albrighton

 HMS Albrighton was a Type III Hunt-class destroyer built for the British Royal Navy.
-She entered service in February 1942, first carrying out an attack on German ships in the English Channel then taking part in the Dieppe Raid, rescuing survivors from the sinking destroyer HMS Broke.
+She entered service in February 1942, first carrying out an attack on German ships in the English Channel then taking part in the Dieppe Raid, rescuing survivors from the sinking destroyer HMS Berkeley.
 Albrighton was next assigned to search for and destroy the German auxiliary cruiser Komet, then escorted a convoy to Gibraltar in prevision of the Allied landings in North Africa.
 Between December 1942 and April 1943, she participated in the sinking of three more Axis ships with the First Destroyer Flotilla.
 During the Normandy Landings in June 1944, Albrighton served as a headquarters ship, then sank two German trawlers in the weeks after the invasion.
 After being converted to a destroyer in early 1945, she was damaged in a collision with a Landing Ship, then was assigned to the British Eastern Fleet.
 However, the war ended before she was deployed and Albrighton went into reserve.

 In 1957, she was refitted in Liverpool, then sold to the West German Navy and commissioned under then name Raule.
 She served as a training ship until 1968, when she was decommissioned and sold for scrap metal in Hamburg the next year.